frequently asked questions (FAQ)

 Go to the front office or cashier counter at the training venue; register and make payment there in person.

 For new students, you can wear any gym clothing, sports attire, any sport-specific garments include tracksuits, T-shirts, polo shirts, shorts, etc. all are acceptable.
-Proper sports shoes with flat sole is recommended as we do not train barefooted.
+Proper sports shoes with flat sole is recommended as we DO NOT train barefooted.
 And don't forget to bring a towel and a bottle of drinking water!

 On the other hand if you intend to be involved in competitions, then you should start in your early teens, as most professional fighters retire in their early 30's!

 Size DOES matter in all physical sports! if using strength against strength; the person with a smaller body frame will have disadvantages.
 However since Wing Chun principles advocate using deflection or diversion of the on-coming force for defense rather than go against it, borrowing momentum, using leverage, even a person with a small stature, with the necessary skills, can have a chance to be equal!

 This is why Wing Chun is well-known as "gentleman's martial arts" particularly suitable for person with small stature, also effective self-defense arts for ladies!
 If you don't already know the Wing Chun system is actually named after a lady; founded by a woman!

-Having said that Wing Chun is most definitely very capable martial arts system for combat & self defense; it is concept base meaning no need to memorize individual techniques; just the principle, enable you to adapt & change according to the situation.
+Having said that Wing Chun is definitely very capable martial arts system for combat & self defense; it is concept base meaning no need to memorize individual techniques; just the principle, enable you to adapt & change according to the situation.
 Its low maintenance; ie no need to do excessive amount condition, stretching, punching wall bag or required extreme flexibility or being physically fit.

 As all Wing Chun strikes go for "soft target" like eyes, throat, ears, small joints, pressure points etc. which require only nominal strength to cause irreversible damage, and of course you don't need to be able to do a full split in order to stomp on someone's foot, knee the groin, etc to get you out of trouble should the situation arise!

 Apart from being able to defend one-self, as a form of exercise, learning Wing Chun with us can help you improve your general health.
 Our calisthenics exercise will also help you increase joint mobility, built core strength, maintain fitness and improve flexibility.
 Our classical Qigong exercise also help you reduce stress, strengthen respiratory muscles, internal organs and boost the immune system.

 Wing Chun is a relatively simple system to learn and has a fast learning curve, if you want a context of time frame; 2 to 3 years you should able to go through the entire system; namely the 3 empty hand Forms, Chi Sau, Wooden Dummy, Knives and the Long Pole.

-Learning the Forms and remembering the sequence of movement is just the beginning and that is the easy part, the difficult part is the discipline and time commitment; to be good at what you do, you have to put in the thousands of hours of practice, years of sweat and tears, perfecting the same movement over and over again, day after day!
+Learning the Forms and remembering the sequence of movement is just the beginning and that is the easy part, the difficult part is the discipline and time commitment; to be good at what you do, you have to put in the thousands of hours of practice, years of sweat and pain, perfecting the same movement over and over again, day after day!

 The Chinese saying… 3 minutes on stage, 10 years hard work off the stage!

-In short, there are no good or bad martial arts system, only good or bad martial artists; Its not the car but the driver.
+There are no good or bad martial arts system, only good or bad martial artist; Its not the car but the driver.
 In a fight its your understanding, skills and experience against your opponent and not style or system!